-After osseointegration surgery, you will receive a combination of pain medications depending on your specific needs.
-This may include the use of a patient controlled analgesic device (PCA) or continued infusions of local anaesthetic through an in-dwelling catheter.
-Alternatively, you may be able to manage with oral medication alone (e.g. tramadol or oxycontin).
+After osseointegration surgery in the upper or lower limb, you will receive a combination of pain medications depending on your specific needs.
+This may include the use of a patient controlled analgesic device (PCA) or a continuous infusion of local anaesthetic through an in-dwelling catheter.
+Alternatively, you may be able to manage your pain needs with oral medication alone (e.g. tramadol or oxycontin).

 The aim is to try and convert you to oral analgesia as quickly as possible so that you can have a clear enough mind to allow you to commence your rehabilitation as soon as possible.